NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 Our World implements the Synergy Engine helping to solve the world’s problems by matching solutions to problems.
 It also teaches the co-creation wheel and a new holistic approach to living and technology to help co-create a better world.

+### Resource Based Economy

+Our World teaches people the benefits of a <a href="https://www.thevenusproject.com/resource-based-economy/">Resource Based Economy</a> (coined by Jacque Fresco, the founder of <a href="https://www.thevenusproject.com/">The Venus Project</a>) where the world's resources are freely available to everyone and people exchange products and services without the need for money.
+For this to be achieved all resources must be declared as the common heritage of all Earth’s inhabitants.
+Equipped with the latest scientific and technological marvels mankind could reach extremely high productivity levels and create abundance of resources.
+This also prevents money being hoarded through greed and corruption and can no longer be used to control & divide people.
+A Resource Based Economy is actually fully integrated into Our World.

 ### First AAA MMO Game To Run On Holochain

 Our World is built on top of the de-centralised, distributed nextgen internet known as Holochain.